AzureCosmosDB/Cosmos-DB-Migration-Assistant-for-API-for-MongoDB/README.md

 **Note**:

-- DMA does not modify any of the existing configuration, databases, collections or index, it only reads the environment and workload data.
+- DMA does not modify any of the existing configuration, databases, collections or index, it only reads the environment info and workload stats.
 - No data is automatically uploaded or sent to Microsoft at any step in the DMA notebook.
 The credentials you enter will only be used locally on your machine. \
 You can manually review the final DMA_output.zip file prior to sharing it with Microsoft representatives.